Source configuration

 quickwit source disable --index my-index --source my-source

 A source is enabled by default.
-When disabling a source, the related indexing pipelines will be shut down on each concerned indexer and indexing from this source will stop.
+When disabling a source, the related indexing pipelines will be shut down on each relevant indexer and indexing for this source will be paused.

 Deleting a source from an index